cstothart/SubredditScraper/README.md

 A Python script that scrapes all submissions with a minimum age from a given subreddit (comments included) and uploads the scraped data to a given mySQL database.
 Sends an SMS notification to a given phone number when upload is complete.
-To avoid redundancy, the script checks the mySQL database to make sure that each submission has not already been scraped.
+To avoid redundancy, the script checks the mySQL database to ensure that found submissions have not already been scraped.

 (For example, if you set the minimum age to 1296000 (15 days in seconds) and the target subreddit to datascience, the script will scrape all datascience